Bantee-Golf/oxygen-laravel/wiki/CONTRIBUTING.md

 Always ensure the tests pass before you send a pull-request.

-Before releasing a version, the assets must be pre-compiled.
-Run NPM to do this.
+Before releasing a version, the assets must be pre-compiled on the `publish` directory.

 ```
+cd publish
-npm run production
+npm run build
+# This will create a `node_modules` folder in the `publish` directory.
+But we don't want that.
+# So remove it.
+rm -rf node_modules
 ```